fossabot/ox/docs/buildIn-plugins.md

 `AutoAssignConfigPlugin` find all config files in the directory you send and use `AssignConfigPlugin` to assgin config

-> `ox` has buildIn use of this plugin for '@vzhdi/ox/config' and user's config dir,so you don't need to use `AssignConfigPlugin` almostly,just write your config file
+> `ox` has buildIn use of this plugin for '@vzhdi/ox/config' and user's config dir,so you don't need to use `AssignConfigPlugin` almostly,just write your config file,see [assign config](./assign-config.md) doc for how to write a config file

 ```js
 class AutoAssignConfigPlugin extends Plugin {